 The minimum grade point average that must be maintained for students participating in Academy sports is set at 1.50 with no more than one failure for the previous grading period (QUARTER grades).
 For fall athletes, the determining grading period is the FOURTH QUARTER of the previous school year.
 Ineligible students who correct their failures and regain their eligibility are eligible to play on the fifth day of the new grading period.
+Retaking classes during the summer does not negate the first quarter ineligibility.

-St. John's retains the right each year to develop a more restrictive athletic eligibility policy than the OHSAA requires.
+St. John's Jesuit retains the right each year to develop a more restrictive athletic eligibility policy than the OHSAA requires.
 Any changes in policy will be stated in the Bulletin of Information and published each August.
 A detailed explanation of OHSAA rules and regulations exists in their annual handbook and can be inspected by any student or parent.
-St. John's must abide by all OHSAA regulations.
+St. John's Jesuit must abide by all OHSAA regulations.